We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-People can develop forehead acne and pimples when tiny glands below the surface of the skin become blocked.
-Hormonal changes, stress, medication use, and other factors can cause it.
+People can develop forehead acne and pimples when tiny glands below the skin surface become blocked.
+Other factors that can cause the forehead to break out include hormonal changes, stress, and medication use.

 Acne does not pose any serious health risks, but people may think that it appears unattractive, and it can cause discomfort.